adysingh5711/PortfolioV1/README.md

 - **IIITians Network**
   **Tech Team Member**
-  *August 2023 - Present*
+  _August 2023 - Present_

   - Contributing to the development and maintenance of the organization's website.

 - **SSoC'23 Contributor**
   **Contributor**
-  *June 2023 - Present*
+  _June 2023 - Present_

-  - Contributed to open-source repositories such as GameSphere, OpenTech, Moksh, and Community Website.
+  - Contributed to open-source repositories.

 - **Hacktoberfest 10**
   **Contributor**
-  *October 2023 - November 2023*
+  _October 2023 - November 2023_
-  - Contributed to open-source repositories, including GameSphere, OpenTech, Moksh, and Community Website.
+  - Contributed to open-source repositories.

 ---